• HEALTHCARE PROFESSIONALS

 It is not known if BRAFTOVI or MEKTOVI is safe and effective in children.

-What is BRAFTOVI + MEKTOVI?
+What is BRAFTOVI and MEKTOVI?

 It is not known if BRAFTOVI or MEKTOVI is safe and effective in children.